 Please review our application process page for step-by-step instructions and important information.

-We are pleased that you will be attending ATSU’s Missouri School of Dentistry & Oral Health in July 2017.
-Please have all copies of your records to our office by May 15, 2017.
+We are pleased that you will be attending ATSU’s Missouri School of Dentistry & Oral Health (ATSU-MOSDOH) in July 2019.
+Please have all copies of your records to our office by April 11, 2019.
 MOSDOH requires each student to have documented immunizations from birth to present day.
 These immunizations can be documented by either:

 - State of Missouri allowable immunization exemption certificates on file with Student Success prior to matriculation.
 MOSDOH policy requires that all active students maintain compliance with the immunization and screening requirements.